GNOME-Nepal/website/CODE_OF_CONDUCT.md

 - Code repositories
 - Mailing lists
 - Wikis
-- Chat and forums GNOME Nepal Telegram channels, and GNOME-nepal groups and channels on Matrix.org (including bridges to GNOME-nepal IRC channels)
+- Chat and forums GNOME Nepal Telegram channels, and GNOME Nepal groups and channels etc.
 - Community spaces hosted on nepal.gnome.org infrastructure
-- Any other channels or groups which exist in order to discuss GNOME-nepal project activities
+- Any other channels or groups which exist in order to discuss GNOME Nepal project activities
 - All event venues and associated spaces, including conferences, hackfests, release parties, workshops and other small events
 - All areas related to event venues: vendor exhibit halls, staff and meal areas, connecting infrastructure like walkways, hallways, elevators, and stairs
 - Sponsor events, either on-site or off-site